Co. Clare, Galway, Connemara and the West, Ireland

 |Corrib Lake View Rooms||

 For uninterrupted views over the lake then opt for the Corrib lake view rooms.
-Each is unique in its design and a variety of color schemes have been used to appeal to all tastes.
+Each is unique in its design and a variety of colour schemes have been used to appeal to all tastes.
 400 thread count Egyptian cotton linens have been used to enhance the comfort of your stay, and thoughtful extras can be found in all rooms such as fresh flowers, bluetooth speakers and plush bathrobes.

 With a spacious relaxation area and enjoying wonderful views over the Ashford Estate, the Deluxe rooms are a comfortable option.
 Feature beds and chandeliers add to the opulent feel of the rooms, and finishing touches such as 400 thread-count Egyptian cotton, on-demand movies and bluetooth speakers provide all the modern extras you wouldn't necessarily expect from a stay in a traditional castle.